 Welcome to the Doc/Crew Volunteer Programme page!

 Here, you can check out the volunteer roles up for grabs at this year’s Sheffield Doc/Fest Volunteer Programme.
-Scroll down to see if there are any specific teams or roles that you would be interested in.
+Scroll down for more information.

 We are happy to answer any of your questions.
 To get in touch:

 Applications are now closed so we will be in touch to allocate you a role if you have applied for 2017!

 At the Festival we have Juries made up of practising professionals (the Grand Jury, the environmental Jury, the Youth Jury, the Short Doc Jury, the Alternate Realities Interactive Jury and the Alternate Realities VR Jury) all of whom are looking to honour a film under the different criteria.
 As a Jury Coordinator, it will be your role to look after your allocated Jury members throughout the Festival, ensuring they see the films they need to see and motivating them to ensure they have the ultimate Doc/Fest experience.
 Top notch people skills are a must for this super important role!

 We invite filmmakers whose work is screening at the Festival to participate in Q&A sessions.
 Your role as a Q&A Wrangler is to make sure that the right people are in the right place at the right time.
 You will meet and greet these people, make sure they are properly prepared and most importantly, get them to their Q&A on time!
 An important role which is all about being able to manage your time, being quick on your feet as well as diplomatic and charming with our Delegates.